 This mushroom has most recently been hailed as a remarkable brain booster, because it contains a plethora of compounds that are highly beneficial for cognitive function and the health of your nervous system.
 The hericenones and erinacines found in Lion’s Mane are shown to stimulate the growth of new brain cells.
 Kind of a big deal…

 But yet another accolade that Lion’s Mane has sitting on the mantle is its immune-enhancing effect.
-Lion’s Mane has been shown to stimulate the beneficial bacteria in our mouth and gut, which make up a large portion of your immune defense.
-These bacteria help to neutralize the harmful germs and chemicals that often enter our body through the mouth or nose, as we breathe in.
+Lion’s Mane has been shown to stimulate the beneficial bacteria in your mouth and gut, which make up a large portion of your immune defense.
+These bacteria help to neutralize the harmful germs and chemicals that often enter your body through the mouth or nose, as you breathe in.

 Maitake “Dancing mushroom”